 5. We are looking for consistency and authenticity during the interview.

-For the traditional Evening MBA, Weekend MBA, and Chicago Business Fellows (CBF) programs, you are guaranteed an interview.
-For the traditional Evening MBA and Weekend MBA, you schedule your interview after submitting your application.
-For CBF, you’ll attend a CBF interview day.
+For the traditional Evening and Weekend MBA programs, admissions interviews are by invitation only, and are conducted after submitting a completed application in the online application system.
+Interview decisions will be released within 10 days of submitting your completed application.
+If you are invited to interview, you will receive information about scheduling your in-person interview at that time.
+For the Chicago Business Fellows (CBF) program, you are guaranteed an interview and will attend a CBF interview day.
 Your student or alumni interviewer will not have read your application, they will have simply reviewed your resume a few minutes before the interview.
 Be sure the answers you provide in the interview are similar to what you wrote in your application—we look for authenticity and consistency from our candidates.

 Secret #5: Most people interview after the deadline (remember secret #3?).
 This has no negative impact on your chances of admissions.
 We offer a variety of interview dates and times in the afternoon, evening, or on a Saturday at the Gleacher Center.